 Critical Incident and Crisis Management Policy

-The types of incidents this policy addresses includes, but is not limited to,
+The types of incidents this policy addresses include, but are not limited to:

 - Fire emergencies